ObeidaElJundi/hands-off-your-face/README.md

 ## Coronavirus (aka.
 COVID)
 In December 2019, the world witnessed an aweful outbreak of [coronavirus disease](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) in China.
 Not a long time later, it has been spread in more than 100 countries.
 No vaccine is currently available!

-One under-rated way of minimizing spreading the virus and protecting ourselves from it is to **avoid touching our face**.
+One underrated way of minimizing spreading the virus and protecting ourselves from it is to **avoid touching our face**.
 ![image](https://user-images.githubusercontent.com/9033365/76415845-67345480-63b3-11ea-9327-45bad2d3f9ed.png)

 Not touching your face is harder than it sounds.
 In 2015, a Sydney university observed medical students on video and recorded how many times they touched their faces.
 Each of the 26 future doctors under observation touched their faces an average 23 times per hour.